sajswl/encryptonize-core/documentation/api/api-v2.md

 | object_id | string | The object identifier |

 ## RetrieveResponse
-The structure returned by a `Retrieve` request.
-It contains the `Object` matching the ID passed in the request.
+The structure returned by a `storage.Retrieve` request.
+It contains the `storage.Object` matching the ID passed in the request.

 | Name             | Type             | Description           |